w3f/PSPs/PSPs/psp-17.md

 ## Motivation for having a standard separate from ERC20

-Due to different nature of ink!'s the Token Standard should be have ink! specific rules and methods.
+Due to different nature of ink!, the standard should have ink!-specific rules and methods, therefore PSP-20 differs from ERC-20 in its implementation.
-Therefore different name - PSP-20.

 ## Specification

 The main motivation for this proposal is to have one **trait** that shares the same **trait naming** between all implementations, as naming of trait affects the identifiers of functions in this trait.
 The second motivation is to define an exhaustive method list in this trait.
-Unlike ERC20, we suggest including `increase_allowance` & `decrease_allowance` as a part of standard proposal and extract metadata fields to separate trait.
+Unlike ERC-20, we suggest including `increase_allowance` & `decrease_allowance` as a part of standard proposal and extract metadata fields to separate trait.